noccer/Toy-Robot-Test-Ruby/README.md

 ## Things to Note:

 - I designed this completely alone, I wanted to make the app in a manner that made the most sense to me.
 I look forward to reviewing this code in the future when I've more experience under the belt as I'm sure there are many ways I could have cut down on lines of code.
-- I tried to minimise the use of gems, but made one single exception by adding [Colorize](https://github.com/fazibear/colorize).
+- I tried to avoid using any gems, but I made one single exception by adding [Colorize](https://github.com/fazibear/colorize).
 I wanted to give my version of Toy Robot a bit of color, I think it really adds to the User Experience.
 - I went slightly off brief with how the PLACE command is entered.
-I opted to do this for a better User Experience - No brackets or commas required etc, simply follow prompts.
+I opted to do this because it's a better User Experience in my opinion - No brackets or commas required etc, simply follow prompts.

 ## Bonus features: